AIE-Seattle-Prog/git-focused/README.md

 - Untracked Files - new to the repository
 - Modified Files - known files that have been changed
 - Staged Files - ready to be committed

+## Sync

+Synchronization occurs between two repositories.
+When you push or pull, the history of the two repositories are compared.

+When pushing, you need to be up to date and have new commits to contribute.

+When pulling, the remote needs to have new commits to pull down.

+In order for changes to be propagated, they need to be contained within a commit.